 Thanks for visiting!
+(Hi, Impact!)
 I’m Kurt Smith, author of the informative and necessary Ballpark E-Guides.
 Let me tell you how I got started and why I do this.

 I grew up in the Philadelphia suburbs rooting for the Baltimore Orioles.
 While other kids went across the river to see their Phillies at Veterans Stadium, my father took us two hours down I-95 to see the Birds, in the much more baseball-friendly Memorial Stadium.